-Although the genes that drive the development of myeloid blood cancers have largely been defined, there are currently few effective targeted treatment strategies for these diseases.
-The development of imatinib to treat BCR/ABL-positive chronic myeloid leukemia remains the only true success story, with the majority of targeted therapies for myeloid malignancies demonstrating unimpressive clinical activity.
+Although the genes that drive the development of myeloid blood cancers have largely been defined, there are currently few effective targeted treatment strategies for these diseases, and none that are curative.
 This illuminates the need to exploit the molecular understanding that has been gained in the last decade through cancer exome sequencing to identify novel therapeutic vulnerabilities in myeloid malignancies.
 Research in the Elf Lab focuses on dissecting the molecular mechanisms underlying these diseases in order to identifying unique molecular dependencies that can be targeted for therapeutic gain.